 Highback booster seats provide protection for the head and neck in cars with low seat backs.
 If the car’s seats provide this protection for your child, a backless booster seat may be appropriate.
 All-in-one or combination car seats can be converted into boosters, but you should read the manual carefully to make sure you’re using the converted booster seat the right way.

 If your child is injured in a New York auto accident, you may be entitled to compensation.
-Get started on your claim today by calling the NY child injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353.
+Get started on your claim today by calling the NY child injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353.